Cyber-Safe Business in 2025: 7 Tips to Protect Your Company from Attacks

 How To Recognize A Suspicious Email

-• Check the sender’s e-mail address and look for minor discrepancies, such as extra digits, letters or misspellings.
+• Check the sender’s e-mail address for minor discrepancies, such as extra digits, letters or misspellings

 Tip 4: Limit And Manage Access Rights

 Not everyone needs access to all files or systems.
-An intern, for example, does not need access to financial reports, and a receptionist does not need access to the entire CRM system.
-Make sure that only authorized employees have access to sensitive (company) data.
-Think of customer data, financial info or visitor records.
+An intern does not need access to financial reports, and a receptionist does not need access to the entire CRM system.
+Make sure that only authorized employees have access to sensitive data.
 Adjust permissions when someone changes positions or leaves the organization, and periodically check who has access to what.
-By restricting access rights, you prevent sensitive customer information from ending up on the street.

 Tip 5: Make Regular Backups And Test The Recovery Process